jmanero/nsq/docs/building_client_libraries.md

 are expected to provide options for what this delay should be set to initially (for the first failure) and how it should change for subsequent failures.
 For more detail see [Backoff](#backoff).

+Most importantly, the client library should support some method of configuring callbacks for message processing.
+The signature of these callbacks should be simple, typically just the message object, with enough state passed to be able to reply over the corresponding TCP connection.

 ### Discovery

 An important component of NSQ is `nsqlookupd`.
 It provides a discovery service for consumers to